dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 run some static checks on the syncer working correctly, snapshot between different pulses, and ensure it transitions correctly why are there multiple finalize() calls for the same address and pulseId ? walks should never repeat, unless something is wrong

+Difficulty with making it happen when debug window is open says it is unlikely to be server side, and likely a race condition client side.

+Set timeouts on all syncer operations to detect when a stall has occured ?

+Store the pulses and try rapidfire them into the syncer in test environment to simulate speed ?